-Investigate the cost, return and administration framework of meanwhile uses (such as affordable tiny homes or alternative approaches) on Council land identified by the desktop audit.
+Investigate the cost, return and administration framework of meanwhile uses (such as affordable tiny homes or alternative approaches) that meet communities' needs for safe, accessible and comfortable homes on Council land identified by the desktop audit.
 If found to be feasible and beneficial, Council is to pursue such uses.